Gratschew/-SCHOOL-web-dev1-webshop/README.md

 TODO: describe the system, important buzzwords include MVC and REST.
 UML diagrams would be highly appreciated.

+Projects system is based on REST architecture.
+Server provides access to database's resources and the system's user can access and modify these resources using HTTP protocol.
+The system also follows MVC pattern.
+This means that the application is divided in to three parts which are model, view and controller.

 ## Tests and documentation